scottish-government-design-system/designsystem.gov.scot/components/error-summary/index.md

 subcategory: forms
 parent: components
 thispage: component.error-summary
-summary: "Error summary appears at the top of a page if a user makes an error in a form, and summarise any errors they have made"
+summary: "Error summary appears at the top of a page if a user makes an error in a form, and summarises any errors they have made"
 phase: 3
 ---